MicrosoftDocs/learn/learn-pr/student-evangelism/health-bot-integrating-bot/includes/3-integrating-logic-app.md

 1. After you select the icon, you will be able to see new fields.
 Fill the new fields in the following way:

-   - **Server Name:**  Select the same server's name we used previously from the dropdown menu.
+   - **Server Name**:  Select the same server's name we used previously from the dropdown menu.

-   - **Database name:** Select the name of your database from the dropdown menu.
+   - **Database name**: Select the name of your database from the dropdown menu.

-   - **Query:** Enter the following code in the Query field.
+   - **Query**: Enter the following code in the Query field.

        ```
        SELECT - FROM Vitals WHERE ColumnDateTime=(SELECT MAX(ColumnDateTime) FROM Vitals)